Walgreens The Thread

 • Whole-milk dairy products like yogurt and cheese

-Monounsaturated and polyunsaturated fats are healthier options and when consumed in moderation, these healthy fats can help lower your risk for heart disease.
-Foods containing healthy fats include:
+Monounsaturated and polyunsaturated fats are considered healthier options.
+Consuming them in moderation in place of saturated fats can help lower your risk for heart disease.
+Foods that contain these healthier fats include:

 • Olives and olive oil